input-output-hk/cicero/README.md

 # Cicero

-Cicero is an action execution engine.
+Cicero is an action execution engine for running Continuous Integration (CI) and Continuous Delivery (CD) tasks.

-Think of it like an if-this-then-that machine on HashiCorp Nomad.
+In contrast to CI/CD tools like [Jenkins](https://www.jenkins.io/) or [Hydra](https://github.com/NixOS/hydra) Cicero provides more flexibility in writing pipelines and a deep integration of the [Nix Expression Language](https://nixos.wiki/wiki/Nix_Expression_Language) and the [Nix Package Manager](https://nixos.wiki/wiki/Nix_Package_Manager).

-Cicero’s actions are flexible enough to build Continuous Integration (CI) and Continuous Delivery (CD) pipelines.
-It offers a rich Web UI as well as a CLI tool for developers to query and inspect actions and their runs, as well as the action output.
-Integration with third party applications (e.g.
+Cicero also offers a rich Web UI to query and inspect **actions** and their **runs**, as well as the **action output**.

+To interact with the Cicero-API via CLI POST requests with JSON are sent to the api endpoints.
+The api definition can be found here: [https://cicero.infra.aws.iohkdev.io/documentation/cicero.yaml](https://cicero.infra.aws.iohkdev.io/documentation/cicero.yaml).

+**Actions** are defined in the Nix expression language which is extended by Cicero specific libraries.
+Therefore the execution of an **action** is called **run**.

+**Runs** are converted into a job description which gets deployed to a Hashicorp Nomad instance.

-JIRA) is possible, for automatic status updates.
-By using a declarative approach to actions, dependencies and intermediate results can be easily cached, and execution parallelised, thus reducing build times.
+Integration with third party applications (e.g.JIRA) is possible, for automatic status updates.
+By using a declarative approach to **actions**, dependencies and intermediate results can be easily cached, and execution parallelised, thus reducing build times.

+Vault from the Hashicorp tech stack is used to enable authentication.

 ## Vocabulary